 2. Ewenity Farm Herding Dog Haven

-They do not have shelters or public funding, and their only source of support is volunteers and donors.
+The shelter’s only source of support is volunteers and donors.
 It is important to note that they do not operate on a first-come, first-served basis.
 Instead, they put the dog’s happiness and needs first in everything they do.
+Fill out your application thoroughly and honestly to improve your chances of being matched with the perfect pup.

-You must be 25 or older to apply.
-All applications are reviewed individually.
+Ideally, you will be 25 or older to apply; all applications are reviewed individually.
 Those under 25 years of age who meet all of the other criteria may still be considered if they have a match for your family.

-Spayed or neutered puppies and dogs less than one-year-old: $400 plus a $50 refundable deposit to be returned to you upon proof of spaying or neutering at six months old or contract date.
+Spayed or neutered puppies and dogs less than one-year-old will cost $400 plus a $50 refundable deposit to be returned to you upon proof of spaying or neutering at six months old or contract date.
+Other fees are as follows:

 - Puppies and dogs less than a year old that have been altered: $400